Freshwater Molluscan Shells

 Thiaridae: Similar to the Pleuroceridae, mainly tropical.

-Melanopsidae: Similar to the Pleuroceridae; Mediterranean region, New Zealand.
+Melanopsidae: Similar to the Pleuroceridae but more fusiform; Mediterranean region, also New

-Rissoacea: A great many species of mostly small to tiny snails, world wide.
-Diverse in Australia.
+Rissoacea: A great many species of mostly small to tiny operculate snails, world wide.
+Diverse in

 Freshwater limpets: Thin, small, saucer or cap-shaped shells, not closely related to marine limpets.